cs10/fa25/discussion.md

 > Discussion worksheet handouts will be provided.
 Any extras will be left in Soda 777 (Dan's office).

-> Solutions can be found within the slides.
+> Solutions can typically be found within the slides.

 > Please attend Victoria's Office Hours for any discussion related questions!